 - FDR and the United Nations This excerpt details how and why FDR proposed the idea behind the UN, despite not living long enough to see it.

 - Roosevelt's Expansion of the Presidency This article details how FDR changed the way an American President works, and explains his unusual 12 years in office.

 In 1921, well before his presidency, FDR contracted what was then believed to be polio, becoming paralyzed from the waist down.
 In later years, this diagnosis was heavily debated, with many believing he actually had Guillain Barre syndrome.
 Since he became paralyzed, FDR underwent countless different therapies, refusing to settle for being paralyzed, even teaching himself to walk for short distances.
 He is also believed to have had hypertension, anemia, and possibly melanoma.

 - Disability and Deception This article describes the many ailments of the 32nd president and how he hid them from the American people.

-- Good Books These three books focusing on President Roosevelt are recommended by America's Library.
+- Good Books: America's Library's recommends these three books focusing on President Roosevelt.

 - Theodore Roosevelt Collection This website provides a list of books, photographs and exhibits all about President Roosevelt.

-- The Presidency of Theodore Roosevelt This book, written by Lewis L. Gould, details the presidency of FDR.
+- The Presidency of Theodore Roosevelt This book, written by Lewis L. Gould, details the presidency of Franklin Roosevelt.

 - Books and Articles This website provides a comprehensive list of a majority of the books and articles written about Theodore Roosevelt.